 But only one is completely open source

-These tools are our picks for the best free and low cost photo editors for Mac.
+These tools are our picks for the best free and low-cost photo editors for Mac.
+Also, be sure to check out our YouTube channel where we go through a couple of the best photo editors for Mac:

 The default suite of tools is powerful, but if you don’t find what you’re looking for, GIMP works with a huge number of third-party plugins.
 You can expand its utility and functionality to near-infinite levels with a bit of Google searching.